-Be it for clothes or outdoor gear, the backpack needs to be made out of top-notch materials in order to survive your expeditions.
+Be it for clothes or outdoor gear, your backpack needs to be made out of top-notch materials in order to survive decent hikes.
 An eye-catching design and an affordable price are always welcome, too.

 However, there’s a catch – there are dozens of different ranges and models of Osprey backpacks on today’s market.
 It goes without saying, but this can make the task of selecting the right backpack quite daunting, especially if you don’t know much about these accessories.